samidakhani/git-practice/README.md

-q#Line 1 in Git remote
+adasdsadiasdsadsa#Line 1 in Git remote

 #Line 2 in Git local